-- 1. Head from the main building to Cabin 1 to the trailhead for Ridgeline and Scenic Gorge Trails - Follow Red Markers for Scenic George Trail.
+- Head from the main building to Cabin 1 to the trailhead for Ridgeline and Scenic Gorge Trails - 2.
+Follow Red Markers for Scenic George Trail.
 The elevated mounds you will pass are part of a series of septic mounds that hold wastewater from PEEC's campus. - At 0.4 Miles, you will come to a sign.
-Bear right to stay on the Scenic George Trail (Red).
-Ridgeline Trail (Yellow) is to the left. - 4.
-Come to a bridge where the Scenic Goerge trail meets the Ridgeline Trail again briefly. - 5.
+Bear right to stay on Scenic George Trail (Ridgeline Trail is to the left), then right. - 4.
+Come to a bridge where the Scenic George trail meets the Ridgeline Trail again briefly. - 5.
 Stay right at the fork to stay on the Scenic Trail.
 This is where the trail starts to loop back. - 6.
 In the 0.1 Mile, you will meet with the Ridgeline trail again. - 7.
 Both trails stay together for the hike for another 7/10 miles, finishing at the road within the PEEC campus. - 8.
 Beer right on the road.
-It will end at a T between group lodges A and B.

-10. Bathrooms are in the main building.
+It will end at a T between group lodges A and B. - 9.
+Turn right at this intersection.
+Then, head back to the main building, where the bus will be waiting. - 10.
+Bathrooms are in the main building.